khanna98/khanna98/README.md

 - 🔭 I’m currently working on DevOps and Cloud Infrastructure.
-- 🌱 I’m currently learning Swift and Machine Learning.
+- 🌱 I’m currently exploring Cloud Engineering and Solutions Architect roles.
 - 👯 I’m looking to collaborate on [Gitlab](https://gitlab.com/mayank.khanna.98).
 - 🤔 I’m looking for help with an idea for a startup.
 - 💬 Ask me about Node.js or any tech related stuff.